 - Compensation for scarring, disfigurement, or other permanent conditions

 - Job retraining if your work injury requires a change of career

 At DiBella Law Offices, P.C., we have access to insurance experts and actuaries who can help bolster your claim, and if you choose to file a third-party claim, we are prepared to take your case all the way to a judge and jury.

 Have You Sustained a Work Injury?
 We Can Help.

-Although paying for an attorney may not be something you consider, you’d be surprised at how little good legal representation will cost.
-In fact, our clients’ attorney fees are often paid by the employers’ insurance company.
+Although paying for an attorney seems expensive, you’d be surprised at how little good legal representation can cost.
+In fact, our attorney fees are often paid by your employer’s insurance company.

-If a worker dies due to a workplace injury, his or her spouse and dependents may receive monthly income through workers’ compensation death benefits.
+If your loved one died due to a workplace injury, his or her spouse and dependents may receive monthly income through workers’ compensation death benefits.
 In certain egregious circumstances, a wrongful death lawsuit may be the most appropriate way to secure your family’s future.

-Call us today at (781) 916-9932 for a no-cost discussion with our Burlington, Methuen, and Boston workers' compensation lawyers.
+Call DiBella Law Offices, P.C., today at (781) 262-3338 for a no-cost discussion with our Massachusetts workers' compensation lawyers about your situation.

 - Department of Industrial Accidents (DIA)